 Illustrations.
 When due to the complexity of expressing the observation such evidence might otherwise not be available, witnesses are permitted, out of necessity, to use “shorthand expressions” to describe observed facts such as the identity, size, distance, and speed of objects; the length of the passage of time; and the age, identity, and conduct of persons.
 See Commonwealth v.
 Tracy, 349 Mass.
 87, 95–96, 207 N.E.2d 16, 20–21 (1965); Noyes v.
 Noyes, 224 Mass.
 125, 129–130, 112 N.E.
 850, 851 (1916); Ross v.
 John Hancock Mut.
 Life Ins.
 Co., 222 Mass.
 560, 562, 111 N.E.
 390, 391 (1916).
 An experienced police officer, or possibly even a lay witness, could opine on whether a scene was suggestive of a struggle.
 Commonwealth v.
 Burgess, 450 Mass.
 422, 436 n.8, 879 N.E.2d 63, 76 n.8 (2008).

 A police officer or lay witness may provide an opinion, in summary form, about another person’s sobriety, provided there exists a basis for that opinion.
 Commonwealth v.
 Orben, 53 Mass.
 App.
 Ct.
 700, 704, 761 N.E.2d 991, 995–996 (2002).
+Where a defendant is charged with operating a vehicle while under the influence of alcohol, a police officer who observed the defendant may offer an opinion as to the defendant’s level of intoxication but may not offer an opinion as to whether the defendant’s intoxication impaired his ability to operate a motor vehicle, because the latter comes too close to an opinion on the defendant’s guilt.
+Commonwealth v.
+Canty, 466 Mass.
+535, 545, 998 N.E.2d 322, 330–331 (2013).
 As a lay witness, a police officer may testify to the administration and results of field sobriety tests that measure a person’s balance, coordination, and acuity of mind in understanding and performing simple instructions, as a juror understands from common experience and knowledge that “intoxication leads to diminished balance, coordination, and mental acuity.”
 Commonwealth v.
 Sands, 424 Mass.
 184, 187, 675 N.E.2d 370, 372 (1997) (contrasting the Horizontal Gaze Nystagmus Test, which requires expert testimony, from “ordinary” field sobriety tests such as a nine-step walk and turn and recitation of the alphabet); Id. at 186, 675 N.E.2d at 371 (“Expert testimony on the scientific theory is needed if the subject of expert testimony is beyond the common knowledge or understanding of the lay juror.”).